General Requirements and Academic Procedures

 - change admission and registration requirements;

-- change the regulations and requirements governing instruction in and graduation from the UI and its various divisions; and
+- change the regulations and requirements governing instruction in and graduation from the U of I and its various divisions; and

 - change any other regulations affecting students.

-Changes go into force whenever the proper authorities so determine and shall apply not only to prospective students but also to those who are matriculated at the time in the UI.
-When economic and other conditions permit, the UI tries to provide advance notice of such changes.
-In particular, when an instructional program is to be withdrawn, the UI will make every reasonable effort to ensure that students who are within two (2) years of completing graduation requirements, and who are making normal progress toward completion of those requirements, will have the opportunity to complete the program which is to be withdrawn.
+Changes go into force whenever the proper authorities so determine and shall apply not only to prospective students but also to those who are matriculated at the time in the U of I. When economic and other conditions permit, the U of I tries to provide advance notice of such changes.
+In particular, when an instructional program is to be withdrawn, the U of I will make every reasonable effort to ensure that students who are within two (2) years of completing graduation requirements, and who are making normal progress toward completion of those requirements, will have the opportunity to complete the program which is to be withdrawn.
+At the discretion of the Provost, departments initiating a program withdrawal may allow for students currently admitted to the withdrawn program longer than a period of two years to complete the program, but not to exceed the catalog expiration of the withdrawn program.

-The UI also reserves the right, when a student has failed to discharge any obligation to the UI, to deny that student the privilege of re-registering or to withhold the student's records or information based on the records.
-Students may verify the status of their accounts and be informed of any financial obligation to the UI by inquiring at the cashier's window in the Bruce Pitman Center.
+The U of I also reserves the right, when a student has failed to discharge any obligation to the U of I, to deny that student the privilege of re-registering or to withhold the student's records or information based on the records.
+Students may verify the status of their accounts and be informed of any financial obligation to the U of I by inquiring at the cashier's window in the Bruce Pitman Center.

 Academic Appeals Process